Maumagnaguagno/HyperTensioN_U/README.md

 # HyperTensioN U [![Build Status](https://travis-ci.org/Maumagnaguagno/HyperTensioN_U.svg)](https://travis-ci.org/Maumagnaguagno/HyperTensioN_U)
 **Hierarchical Task Network planning with uncertainty in Ruby**

-This is a modified version of [HyperTensioN](https://github.com/Maumagnaguagno/HyperTensioN) to work with probabilities and rewards, currently **incompatible** with the original.
+This is a modified version of [HyperTensioN](https://github.com/Maumagnaguagno/HyperTensioN) to work with probabilities and rewards, calls, assignments and semantic attachments, currently **incompatible** with the original.
 Hype can help you in the conversion process from [UJSHOP](#ujshop "Jump to UJSHOP section") to Ruby, but you can ignore the Hype and use HyperTensioN U as a standalone library.

 ```